pygfx/pygfx/docs/guide.rst

         renderer.render(scene, camera)
         renderer.request_draw()

-    # make the cube pop
+    # Add a directional light to make the cube look better
     scene.add(gfx.DirectionalLight())

     # create a new window and new renderer